christinamatu/Portfolio/README.md

 👋 Hi, my name is Christina.
-I am an aspiring data analyst with a background in chemistry.
+I am an aspiring data scientist with a background in chemistry.
-I am currently learning SQL, R and Tableau and am interested in learning Python in the near future.

 <!---
 christinamatu/christinamatu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.